[AD press tickets]

 Occasionally, a family Christmas event comes along that gets under your skin.
 You vow to return every year but resign yourself to the fact it will never get any better.
 After all, how can you improve on perfection?
 For us, Polar Express Telford is that event.
-And yet since that first time in 2016, every year is a little better than the last.
-No pressure Polar Express Telford 2019 but the 2018 event will take a lot of beating!
+And yet every year is a little better than the last.

 About Polar Express Telford